symon1119/DegenProject/README.md

 # DegenProject
 ## Description
- Creating ERC20 Token and deploy it on the Avalanche network for Degen Gaming with different functions such as Minting, Transferring, Redeeming, Checking Balance, and Burning.
+ Creating ERC20 Token and deploying it on the Avalanche network for Degen Gaming with different functions such as Minting, Transferring, Redeeming, Checking Balance, and Burning.
+The inspiration for this code is the prepaid load that we use daily, an example of that is the prepaid load in Globe Network because the user can redeem the point to have load.

 ## Getting Started